Send the link below via email or IMCopy

 Producer - Nonstop Games (a King Studio)

-I own the Product Vision (from initial conception to launch and beyond), and lead a team of developers, artists. and designers working on the next market-leading F2P game.
+I owned the Product Vision (from initial conception), and lead a team of developers, artists. and designers working on a F2P game.